-If you are wondering can I do Rio carnival on a budget it should be known that it is virtually impossible to do so.
+If you are wondering if you can do Rio carnival on a budget it should be known that it is virtually impossible to do so.
 But it is a once in a lifetime event and worth the money.
-While Rio Carnival is not very cheap holiday it doesn’t have to break the bank either.
+While Rio Carnival is not a very cheap holiday it doesn’t have to break the bank either.

 You can stay in hostels or couch surf to save money on accommodation.
 Or staying in neighbourhoods that are further away from the action also make it cheaper.
-You can buy cheap street food and drinks or bring your own alcohol to the blocos to save money.
-Don’t take taxies during carnival just ride public transport.
+You can also save money by buying cheap street food and drinks.
+Also you can bring your own alcohol to the blocos to save money.
+Don’t take taxis during carnival just ride public transport.

 How long should you spend in Rio?

 It depends because if you plan on doing a lot of sightseeing as well as attending carnival than just going for the week may feel rushed.
 Ten days would be a good minimum to enjoy the carnival celebrations and see Rio’s beautiful sights.
 Obviously, a longer holiday is always more fun!